levibostian/atr/README.md

 Instead of creating a README that lists all of the binaries that your project uses that all contributors must install, all you need to do is tell the new contributors to install `bins` and run `bin install`.

+## Development has stopped

+This tool tried to solve a problem that can be solved in a better way.
+This project started as an experiment that turned out how doing a very good job at solving the problem.

+Something like running a CLI inside of a Docker container currently would be better then this tool.

 # Getting started

 ### 1. Install